Subscribe to updates

 Non-School Alternative Provision Framework

-The committee will consider West Northamptonshire Council's proposed future approach to commissioning non-school alternative provision (AP).
-Alternative provision is defined by the Department for Education (DfE) as education arranged for children who would not otherwise receive suitable education due to exclusion, illness, or other reasons.
-Non-school AP includes providers not registered with Ofsted or ISI, such as therapeutic settings, vocational training providers, and tutoring services.
-Currently, the council does not have formal frameworks in place and relies on spot contracts and individual agreements.
-The proposal is to develop a quality assurance framework for both existing and new providers, creating a multi-supplier open framework that will reopen for new providers twice a year.
-This framework will be divided into six lots: Tutoring, Social, Emotional and Mental Health (SEMH), Vocational, Re-engagement, Post 16, and Specialist.
-The proposal aims to ensure procurement compliance, improve quality and consistency, enhance value for money, and prepare the authority for future DfE requirements.
-The estimated budget for this framework over five years is £40 million, funded from the Designated Schools Grant.
+The committee was set to consider West Northamptonshire Council's proposed future approach to commissioning Non-School Alternative Provision (AP)9.
+Alternative provision is defined by the Department for Education (DfE)10 as education arranged for children who, for reasons such as exclusion, illness, or other factors, would not otherwise receive suitable education.
+Non-school AP refers to providers not registered with Ofsted or ISI, which can include therapeutic settings, outdoor centres, and tutoring services.
+Currently, there are no formal frameworks in place, with placements being sourced through spot contracts and individual agreements.
+The proposal is to develop a quality assurance framework for both existing and new providers, operating as a multi-supplier open framework that would reopen twice a year.
+This framework would be divided into six lots: Tutoring, SEMH, Vocational, Re-engagement, Post 16, and Specialist.
+The report outlined key risks, such as non-compliant procurement and variable provider quality, and proposed mitigations including structured contract management and rigorous quality assurance.
+The anticipated benefits include improved quality, consistency, accountability, and value for money, with an estimated budget of £40 million over five years, funded from the Designated Schools Grant11.

 Review of Committee Work Programme